 In 1925 Jenkins sold his homestead patents, including the cabin, and moved his family to Midwest, Wyoming.
 In 1982 Polly Jenkins purchased her childhood home and moved it to Story, Wyoming.
 The log cabin reached its final destination at the Jim Gatchell Memorial Museum in 2006 when the family donated the homestead cabin and its contents.

-The American Indian Tipi (seasonal)
+The Crow Tipi (seasonal)

 Nate Champion’s Last Run